 Special Discounts for Accountants

-Beyond the minimum income requirement waived, accountants might also qualify for further special discounts on their home loans.
+Beyond the minimum income requirement waived, accountants might also qualify for further special discounts on their accountant home loans.
 Discounts depend on the maximum loan amount, the loan to value ratio, and your profession.

 Firstly, you might not have to pay Lenders Mortgage Insurance.
 Or secondly, you might be eligible for discounted interest rates on your home loan.